Nikokavouras/To-Do-List-with-static-JavaScript/README.md

-# To Do list with JavaScript
+# To Do List with JavaScript

 It is a simple web app using Html5, Css3 and static JavaScript HTML DOM.